Growth-Kinetics/diffmem_sample_memory/memories/contexts/dr_jekylls_residence.md

 *   **[Core Concept]** A single, large building presenting two entirely different faces to the world, physically connecting a respectable residential square with a dingy commercial by-street.
     ↳ **Front Façade:** A handsome, wealthy-looking townhome, occupied entirely by Dr. Jekyll's household.
     ↳ **Rear Façade:** A "sinister block of building" with a door, referred to as the "old dissecting room" or "laboratory," used exclusively by Mr. Hyde.
-*   **[History]** The property was purchased by Dr. Jekyll from the heirs of a celebrated surgeon.
+*   **[History]** The property was purchased by Dr. Jekyll from the heirs of the celebrated surgeon, Dr. Denman.
 Jekyll, whose interests were "rather chemical than anatomical," repurposed the block at the rear of the garden (formerly dissecting rooms) into his personal laboratory.
 *   **[Symbolism]** The house physically manifests a separation between the public, respectable life of Dr. Jekyll and the secret, sordid activities of Mr. Hyde.
 /END 🏛️ **Architectural Overview & Duality**